Cardboard in Your Garden Might Not Be the Green Solution You Think!

 However, it is known that paper and cardboard products take a long time to compost because of high lignin content.
 This proved to be true for me.

 Yet everything else broke down.
-So for me, it is more work than I want to compost the cardboard.
+So for me, it is too time-consuming and work intensive to compost the cardboard.
 We have a wonderful recycling dumpster at our local dump that we just toss them into and that is so much easier than tearing it to bits to try and compost it.

 I admit, I am a lazy gardener!